jingyaogong/minimind/README_en.md

     ```

 4. **Direct Preference Optimization (DPO)**:
-    - After the previous training steps, the model has basic conversational abilities.
-However, we want it to align more
+    - In previous training sessions, GPT has already acquired basic conversational abilities, but these abilities are
+      entirely based on word-by-word concatenation, lacking the motivation of positive and negative examples.
+    - GPT is still unaware of what constitutes a good response and what constitutes a poor one.
+We hope it can align
-      closely with human preferences and provide more satisfactory responses.
+      more with human preferences and provide more satisfying responses.
-    - This process is similar to workplace training for the model, where it learns from examples of excellent employees
+    - This process is akin to training GPT in a workplace setting, learning from the examples of outstanding employees
-      and negative examples to better serve customers.
+      and the mistakes of underperforming ones, to better serve customers.
+    - In the RLHF series, unlike PPO (Proximal Policy Optimization), which requires reward models and value models,
+    - DPO derives an explicit solution for the PPO reward model, replacing the online reward model with offline data,
+      where ref outputs can be saved in advance.
+    - DPO maintains nearly the same performance, requiring only the actor and ref models to run, significantly reducing
+      memory overhead and increasing training stability.
+    - Similarly, the RL steps for LLM are **not mandatory**, with both advantages and disadvantages.
    > For the Huozi trio (q, chose, reject) dataset, the learning rate is set to 1e-5, with half-precision fp16, 1 epoch,
    and it takes about 1 hour.
     ```bash